 This course presents a survey of the field of general psychology and a study of the native and acquired controls of human behavior, with emphasis on the mental process and the development of personality.
+Prerequisite(s): None

 Oral Communication

 This course explores the theory and practice of speech communication behavior in one-on-one, small-group, and public communication situations.